New York Books: The Best Books Set in the Empire State

 Book Summary

-In 1902, Daisy Harriman’s residence in NYC was undergoing renovations while they were staying at their summer home in Newport.
-When she needed to take a quick trip back to the city, she was astonished when the Waldorf Astoria refused to rent her a room as an “unaccompanied woman”.
+In 1902, Daisy Harriman’s residence in NYC was undergoing renovations while Daisy and her family were staying at their summer home in Newport.
+When she needed to take a quick trip back to the city, she was astonished when the Waldorf Astoria refused to rent her a room because she was an “unaccompanied woman.”

 Her outrage at this Victorian-era rule inspired her to create the first social club for women in New York, similar to the men’s clubs that hosted educational speakers and included sleeping quarters.
-At the same time, Nora is finishing her architecture training, and Elsie is an actress with a talent for designing beautiful interior spaces.
+At the same time, Nora is finishing her architecture training, and Elsie is a stage actress with an eye for design.

 The book is told as 92-year-old Daisy is interviewed in 1963 about her many trailblazing achievements, including being President Kennedy’s first Citation of Merit Award winner.